 Trial begins in accuser’s defamation case against Roy Moore

 MONTGOMERY, Ala.
-(AP) - Jury selection has begun in the defamation lawsuit filed by a woman who accused failed U.S. Senate candidate Roy Moore of molesting her when she was 14.
+(AP) - Opening statements begin Tuesday in the defamation lawsuit filed by a woman who accused failed U.S. Senate candidate Roy Moore of molesting her when she was 14.

 The claim helped derail Moore’s hopes of being elected to the U.S. Senate.